|| Print ||

 The recession took a toll on the child care industry, as double-digit unemployment rates reduced parental demand for child care services.
 Portland-based Knowledge Universe-United States, the largest private provider of child care in the country, did not escape unscathed.
 In 2012, company revenues were about $1.45 billion, down from about $1.6 billion in 2010.

 Now Knowledge Universe, which operates about 1,700 childcare centers nationwide, most under the KinderCare brand, aims to reverse the downward trajectory.
 In February of last year, the company brought on veteran apparel executive and former Old Navy president Tom Wyatt as CEO.
-Known for his ability to shore up flagging companies, Wyatt has since hired a new executive team, pulled together a new 3-year strategic plan, and restructured and streamlined a company that at one point had dozens of brands in its portfolio.
+Known for shoring up flagging companies, Wyatt has since hired a new executive team, pulled together a new 3-year strategic plan, and restructured and streamlined a company that at one point had dozens of brands in its portfolio.

 Under Wyatt’s leadership, Knowledge Universe, Oregon’s second largest private company, also aims to connect more with its teachers and the community — and better align its corporate image with its child care mission.
-As I wrote in my 2011 OB profile, Knowledge Universe, which employs 550 in its Portland headquarters, comes across as secretive and very corporate, with company executives repeating marketing themes such as “talent, innovation and quality” but saying little about two of the biggest problems facing the industry: high turnover and low teacher pay.
+As I wrote in my 2011 OB profile, Knowledge Universe, which employs 550 in its Portland headquarters, comes across as very secretive and very corporate.
+Company executives are fond of repeating marketing themes such as “talent, innovation and quality” but say little about two of the biggest problems facing the industry: high turnover and low teacher pay.

 Today, a kinder, gentler slogan, “sharing meaningful moments,” decorates the walls of the company's Lloyd District headquarters, as do playful “Be Heard” posters featuring photos of the senior executive team and field vice presidents prancing about with microphones.

-I caught up with Wyatt, 58, an affable Alabama native, in those offices, where the grandfather of three spoke about high-quality education outcomes, integrating the three brands to grow the company, the political push for universal preschool and navigating other challenges and contradictions of the highly fragmented child care sector.
+I caught up with Wyatt, 58, an affable Alabama native this past week.
+The grandfather of three talked about high-quality education outcomes, integrating the company's three brands, the political push for universal preschool and navigating other challenges and contradictions of the highly fragmented child care sector.